snowplow/snowplow-react-native-tracker/README.md

 # Disclaimer

-**This project is under development in the proof-of-concept stage.
-It is not yet supported nor recommended for use in production.**
+**This project is currently in beta status.
+It is unknown how dependable it will be for use for production analytics.**

+We include this disclaimer as we have had limited opportunity to test and QA the tracker for usage in production.
+We encourage users to try it and report on the outcomes by raising issues, or submitting a thread on [our discourse forum](https://discourse.snowplowanalytics.com/) to let us know of successful usage, or suggest changes.

 ## Getting started